4Dulux or Johnstone’s Paint, which is Better?

 Johnstone’s Durable Acrylic Vs Dulux Diamond Matt

 Another landslide in Johnstone’s favour, although it is more to do with how poorly Dulux Diamond Matt performs, rather than how good Johnstone’s Durable is.
 Dulux Diamond matt has an issue with it’s sheen level, meaning its closer to a soft sheen than a matt.
 This effects the overall finish in a negative way.
-You can still achieve a good finish with it, but it definitely lags behind the Johnstone’s and Crown alternatives.
+You can still achieve a good finish with it, but it definitely lags behind the Johnstone’s Durable and Crown Clean Extreme.

 Johnstone’s 2 – 1 Dulux